jzamora5/holbertonschool-low_level_programming/README.md

-C - Structures, typedef
+C - Low level programming

-Repository for studying What are structures, when, why and how to use them, and how to use typedef.
+Repository for studying c language and all of its components.